BryanSchuetz/new-pubs/_posts/2016-05-05-detecting-patterns-in-survey-data-with-data-visualization.markdown

 Author: John DeRiggi and Adam Fivenson
 ---

-We love exploratory data analysis here at DAI and today we are going to delve into some of the survey data from my colleague Adam’s recent [Consumer Insights Research in Honduras](http://dai-global-digital.com/honduras-consumer-insights.html) to see if we can use data visualization to find social media and mobile super users.
+We love exploratory data analysis here at DAI and today we are going to delve into some of the survey data from my colleague Adam’s recent [Digital Insights Research in Honduras](http://dai-global-digital.com/honduras-digital-insights.html) to see if we can use data visualization to find social media and mobile super users.
 Spoiler: they exist (and in surprising places!)

 <!--more-->